espcarlo27-byte/jce-cyber-lab/simulations/SIM-003-Privilege-Escalation/steps.md

 ## 2. Baseline Process Execution (Non-Elevated User)

-On Windows 11, logged in as the standard domain user:
+On Windows 11, log in as a standard (non-admin) user.
    1. Open Command Prompt (do NOT run as administrator)
    2. Run:
       ```bat